 Important!

-I love that UpDown Desk offers a risk-free, 100-day trial on all its Pro series electric standing desks.
-The company will pay for the cost of returning your desk from anywhere in Australia if you choose to send it back.
+I love that UpDown Desk offers a 100-day money-back guarantee all its Pro series electric standing desks.
+The company will accept the desk back within 100 days of purchase.
+But there is a small catch (see below).

 But the best feature of the UpDown Pro stand-up desk is its bulletproof feel.
 The 41 kg steel frame feels ridiculously strong and looks satisfyingly chunky.